 In order to maintain quality element data, the Inspector is responsible for updating the elements and quantities as they change with time by maintenance or by contract.
 Many bridges will have construction work that changes the joints, asphalt depth, rail, concrete overlay, or widens the structure, etc. These activities can change elements that apply to the bridge and must be updated accordingly.
 WSDOT uses a Contract History database to log contract work and for reference.
 See Section 2-2 for more information on the Contract History database.

-4-1.4 Application of Element Units
+4-1.2 Element Units and the Total Quantity